 Grammar is a combination of rules and conventions.
-What is the difference?
+What’s the difference?
 Well, there are the rules, like a verb must agree with its subject.
 By that rule, “he say” is incorrect.
 Then there are conventions, which are uses of language that are common enough that even though they break the “rules” they become “correct” simply through repeated usage.
-Additionally, there are other conventions that vary from place to place, but that’s a much bigger discussion.
+There are other conventions that vary from place to place, but that’s a much bigger discussion!

-In the introduction to the 2003 edition of The King’s English, Matthew Parris reminds us that, “There is no authority.
+In the introduction to the 2003 edition of The King’s English, Matthew Parris reminds us that “There is no authority.
 English is not a managed language.
 Nobody is in charge.”
 Over time, English speakers themselves become the authority.
 Some accepted conventions sound very natural, like saying “I’m good” instead of “I’m well.”
-Through their ubiquity, they’ve become an accept part of the language.
+Through their ubiquity, they’ve become an accepted part of the language.

 Back to Top